openxc/openxc-python/docs/tools/control.rst

 Command-line options
 ====================

-A quick overview of all possible command line options can be found via ``--help``.
+An overview of all possible command line options can be found via ``--help``.

-.. cmdoption:: --name <name>

-    The name of a message to write to the vehicle interface.
-This is required when the ``write`` command is used, in addition to ``--value``

-.. cmdoption:: --value <value>

-    The value of a message to write to the vehicle interface.
-This is required when the ``write`` command is used, in addition to ``--name``.

-.. cmdoption:: --file <input_file>

-    The path to a file of OpenXC JSON messages to write to the vehicle interface.
-    The messages should be separated by newlines

-.. include:: ../_shared/common_cmdoptions.rst